danbrakeley/frog/README.md

 ## TODO

+- pass color palette instead of constant
+- handle dicritics in uicode on long transient lines
+- make some benchmarks, maybe do a pass on performance
 - go doc pass
 - test on linux and mac
-- make some benchmarks, maybe do a pass on performance
 - handle terminal width size changing while an app is running (for anchored lines)

 ## Known Issues